WebAssembly/spec/document/core/syntax/instructions.rst

 It also takes an initialization value for the newly allocated entries.

 The |TABLEFILL| instruction sets all entries in a range to a given value.

+The |TABLECOPY| instruction copies elements from a source table region to a possibly overlapping destination region.
+The |TABLEINIT| instruction copies elements from a :ref:`passive element segment <syntax-elem>` into a table.
+The |ELEMDROP| instruction prevents further use of a passive element segment.
+This instruction is intended to be used as an optimization hint.
+After an element segment is dropped its elements can no longer be retrieved, so the memory used by this segment may be freed.

 An additional instruction that accesses a table is the :ref:`control instruction <syntax-instr-control>` |CALLINDIRECT|.